MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

   - "sv-se"
 ---
 # Walkthrough: Logging Email Interactions in the Microsoft Dynamics NAV Database
 In managing your relationships with contacts, it helps keep track of email correspondence.
-Email logging in [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] is designed to help you with that.
+Email logging in FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> --> --> --> --> --> --> --> --> --> --> --> --> --> is designed to help you with that.
 It lets you keep records of your email correspondence in both [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] and Microsoft Exchange Server.
 For example, you can send an email message to a contact about an upcoming event.
 The contact replies, and confirms interest in participating.
 Both messages are logged on the contact card.
 Or, you might receive a complaint from a contact via an email message.
 You can track that contact's message and your response to it by using email logging.

  The email logging feature makes it possible to log all inbound and outbound email messages.
 The only requirement is that the email address be one that [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] recognizes.
 The address must belong to a salesperson or to a contact.
 The messages can be created in Outlook.
 They are logged automatically when you have email logging enabled.
 This gives you flexibility to choose the solution that best suits your needs.